Boston, USA

 In 1773 the Sons of Liberty protested against unfair taxes (without representation) and destroyed a shipment of tea sent by the East India Company.
 The British government viewed this as an act of treason and it escalated the Revolution.
 Now the museum has a replica ship and costumed actors who throw ‘tea’ into the river for the tourists.

 In 1776 Bostonians gathered at the Old State House to hear the Declaration of Independence.
-In 1783 after years of fighting the British, 13 states were granted independence by the Treaty of Paris.
 Now the building is half museum, half subway station.

 Quincy Market